 Prohibited lease terms ORC 5321.13

 These clauses are void even if you signed.
 A lease cannot: (1) exempt the landlord from their own negligence; (2) authorize the landlord to seize your property; (3) require you to pay the landlord's attorney fees; (4) waive your rights under ORC 5321.
-Note: clauses limiting landlord liability for third-party acts or events beyond their control are permitted — only the landlord's own negligence cannot be waived.
+Note: clauses limiting liability for third-party acts or events beyond landlord's control are permitted, only the landlord's own negligence cannot be waived.

 Eviction protections ORC 5321.15